foxadv/project-manager/README.md

-# project-manager
+# vue
-a project-manager written in vue.js
+a vue.js app can make you learn better this framework